Posted on Leave a comment

 So it stands to reason, the most critical thing we can do to optimise our health is to ensure we are breathing properly.
 You’re going to take a lot of breaths in your life…you need to do it right.

-There’s a right way to breathe??
-I hear you ask…Absolutely.
+There’s a right way to breathe?

 Breathing is the only reflex in our body which is both conscious and subconscious.
 In that it will happen automatically but we can also intervene and take direct control of the process.